Sweet and sour prawns are a classic Chinese takeaway-inspired dish featuring succulent shrimp cooked in a tangy and sweet sauce with veggies.

 - Heat the wok over a high heat and when it begins to "shimmer" add the oil.

-- Throw in the onion, red pepper and garlic and stir fry for 2 minutes.
+- Throw in the onion and red pepper then stir fry for 90 seconds.

 - Add the courgette and pineapple chunks and stir fry for another minute.

-- Add the prawns and stir fry for 3-4 minutes.
+- Toss in the prawns and stir fry for 2-3 minutes.

 - Add the sauce to the prawns and vegetables, and cook for another minute or two until the sauce has thickened and the prawns are cooked through.